KratosMultiphysics/Kratos/applications/ContactStructuralMechanicsApplication/README.md

 ## Contact Structural Mechanics Application

-TheContact Structural Mechanics Application contains the contact mechanics implementations that can be used by the Structural Mechanics Application within Kratos Multiphysics.
+The Contact Structural Mechanics Application contains the contact mechanics implementations that can be used by the Structural Mechanics Application within Kratos Multiphysics.

 <p align="center">